Animals and Nature

-The striking volcanic remnants in the Warrumbungle National Park are ‘unrivalled anywhere else in Australia,’ according to a national heritage report.
+A scenic drive north of Dubbo is one of Australia’s most iconic wildernesses, the , shaped spectacularly by ancient volcanic eruptions.
 Pop into the Warrumbungle Visitor Centre for tips on bushwalking and camping in Australia’s first Dark Sky Park, a stunning stargazing destination.

 Free of artificial light, the night sky twinkles with billions of stars.
 Australia’s largest optical telescope is at the Siding Spring Observatory, just inside the park near Coonabarabran.
 In the Exploratory centre at Siding Spring you’ll discover more about the Universe and the observatory’s research.

 Wellington is great too for bushwalking and mountain biking in the Mount Arthur Reserve.
-Or wander on tranquil trails through rare and endangered native plants in the Burrendong Botanic Garden and Arboretum by Lake Burrendong, a popular spot for family picnics and water sports.
+Or wander on tranquil trails through rare and endangered native plants in the by Lake Burrendong, a popular spot for family picnics and water sports.